 In exercising the right of reply following our statements at earlier sessions of the Council, the Laotian representative asserted to the Council that under Laotian law, all groups enjoy the same basic rights, and all live in harmony.
-They stress that this includes the Hmong.
-But they are referring to the Hmong people who came to Laos from Vietnam to support the Patet Lao during the Vietnam War, not the Hmong people in their traditional territories in Laos who supported the United States during the Vietnam War.
+He stressed that this includes the Hmong.
+But he is referring to the Hmong people who came to Laos from Vietnam to support the Patet Lao during the Vietnam War, not the Hmong people in their traditional territories in Laos who supported the United States of America during the Vietnam War.
 These Hmong, as we have shown in our many written and oral statements, have been subjected to genocidal conditions since the end of the Vietnam War.
-At the Council's 39th, 40th, and 41st sessions, the government again exercised the right of reply to our statements, again reiterating its views about the Hmong people.
-In their statement at the 41st session, they referred to our claims as "bogus."
+At several earlier sessions the representative referred to our claims as "bogus."
 This, however, has not been verified by an impartial investigation, which we most strongly urge.
 We note that the authorities have denied requests by international actors to investigate properly what is occurring in the Hmong traditional territory.

-As we stated in one of our oral statements at the 41st session, the Laotian authorities are restricting Hmong farmers from reaching their farms in the Xaysombourne Special Zone causing serious food shortages.
+The Laotian authorities continue to restrict Hmong farmers from reaching their farms in the Xaysomboun Special Zone causing serious food shortages.
+They also continue to destroy crops and foodstuffs in other parts of the Hmong traditional territories.
 As we have stressed in earlier submissions, denying food to the civilian population is an element of the crime of extermination under the Rome Statute.
 We also note that the authorities continue to send troops into the Hmong areas.